Brexit talks focus on Northern Ireland

 Brexit 'technical talks' focus on Northern Ireland

-Brexit negotiators will begin a round of 'technical' talks later, with Northern Ireland as one of the items on the agenda.
+Brexit negotiators are holding a round of 'technical' talks later, with Northern Ireland as one of the items on the agenda.

 In December, the EU and UK agreed a deal that guaranteed no return to a hard border.